-Introduction
+I. Introduction

 COSSA is a nonprofit advocacy organization working to promote sustainable federal funding for and widespread use of social and behavioral science research and federal policies that positively impact the conduct of research.
 COSSA serves as a united voice for a broad, diverse network of organizations, institutions, communities, and stakeholders who care about a successful and vibrant social science research enterprise.
-The COSSA membership includes professional and disciplinary associations, scientific societies, research centers and institutes, and U.S. colleges and universities.
+The COSSA membership includes professional and disciplinary associations, scientific societies, research centers and institutes, U.S. colleges and universities, and organizations representing various users of social and behavioral science research.

-This handbook is intended to provide COSSA members with an introduction to the federal policymaking process and offer basics and best practices for advocating for the social and behavioral sciences.
+This handbook provides COSSA members with an introduction to the federal policymaking process and offer basics and best practices for advocating successfully for the social and behavioral sciences.

-COSSA's advocacy and outreach
+COSSA's Advocacy and Outreach

-COSSA monitors the full range of federal issues impacting the social and behavioral science community as a whole, from funding to new research policies and directives.
+COSSA monitors the full range of federal issues impacting the social and behavioral science community, from funding for research grants to new research policies and directives.

-COSSA advocates during the appropriations process for sustained federal support for social and behavioral science research across the federal agencies.
-We also advocate for authorizing (policy) and other legislation that reflects the importance of these sciences.
-Within the federal agencies and administration, COSSA weighs in on regulatory and policy issues by submitting comments to and otherwise engaging with agency officials to promote our science.
+COSSA advocates during the annual appropriations process for sustained federal support for social and behavioral science research programs administered across the federal agencies.
+We also advocate for other legislation that reflects the importance of these sciences to policymaking.
+Within the Executive Branch, COSSA weighs in on regulatory and policy issues by submitting comments in response to formal requests for comment and otherwise engaging directly with agency officials to promote our science.